Providing the USD/VES Rate, using C# Functional Extensions

 Note that we check if the test runs on a weekday instead of checking for a working day since this would require knowing the Venezuelan bank holidays for each year.
 Therefore, we could unnecessarily skip the test on some days.

-Now we are ready to define the GetBcvRateAgreesWithExchangeDynRate
+Now we are ready to define the GetBcvRateAgreesWithExchangeDynRate test, which performs the following steps:

 - Fetch the ExchangeDyn rate.